-The trend of themed vacation rentals is rising in popularity among holiday guests.
-Who wouldn’t love to feel like a princess in a castle for a weekend or enjoy some tropical island vibes, away from the beach?
-Especially for families with kids, themed properties can make for an extra special and magical holiday experience.
+Who wouldn’t love to feel like a princess in a castle for a weekend or enjoy a tropical beach staycation during the winter?
+Especially for families with kids, themed properties can make for an extra special and magical vacation experience.

-If you’re planning on turning the interior design of your own vacation rental into a creative theme, there are many useful tricks that can help you, but also some faux pas which you should definitely avoid.
+While there are many useful tips and tricks that can help you, there are also some faux pas that you should definitely avoid.

-Of course, the first step is deciding on the theme you want for your interior design.
-Whether you’re going all out with a Marvel superhero makeover or for something more subtle like a mountain lodge aesthetic – there are several factors to consider here.
+Of course, deciding on the theme you want for your interior design is the first step.
+Whether you’re going all out with a Marvel superhero makeover or for something more subtle like a mountain lodge aesthetic – there are several factors to consider.

 Do: Know your target market

 You should, first and foremost, think about who your ideal guest types are and who you want to attract with your theme.
-If families are your biggest target group, it’s probably wise to choose a theme for the children specifically.
-Even though the parents are, of course, the ones who will book the holiday, they will likely want to pick something that their kids can primarily enjoy.
+If families are your biggest target group, it’s wise to choose a theme specifically for the children.
+Even though the parents are, of course, the ones who will make the booking, they will likely want to pick something that their kids can primarily enjoy.

-You should think about popular kids movies from Disney or Pixar to delight your youngest guests.
-More general themes like pirates or castles are also always a hit and you can get as creative with decorating as you want.
+You should think about popular kids’ movies, such as those from Disney and Pixar, to delight your youngest guests.
+More general themes like pirates, fairy tales, and dinosaurs are also a huge hit, and you can get as creative with decorating as you want!

 Don’t: Venture into the unknown

 It’s better to avoid themes that are too obscure and niche.
-If you want to use the design as a key selling point that sets your vacation rental apart, you are better off choosing something that is well-known and liked by the general population.
-Otherwise, there is no enhanced value in booking your offer, rather than your typical, unthemed holiday home.
+If you want to use the design as a key selling point, you are better off choosing something well-known; otherwise, booking your property has no enhanced value.

 As soon as you’re done brainstorming and are committed to a theme, you should pick the main colors that best represent it.
-Design and decoration choices will be a lot less troublesome if you already a color scheme to start off with as a basic framework.
+Design and decoration choices will be much less troublesome if you already have a color scheme to start with as a basic framework.

 Do: Plan out your ideas in advance

-With your theme in mind, you can now make a mood board to prompt some inspiration and visualize the recurring colors and shades.
+With your theme in mind, you can make a mood board to prompt inspiration and visualize the recurring colors and shades.
 If you have a Pinterest account, this would be a perfect place to collect ideas.
-However, you can also get to scrapbooking the old school way and make a real collage out of prints and cut-outs.
+However, you can also get to scrapbooking the old-school way and make a collage out of prints and cut-outs.

 Other helpful online tools can also aid you in sampling colors from images or virtually painting photos of your space – so you can better visualize which shades will work together.
-Ideally, you should pick a couple of base colors that are more neutral and calm for bigger surfaces.
-To complement them, you can add one to three accent colors for decorations and amenities.
+Ideally, you should pick a couple of base colors that are more neutral and calm for more extensive surfaces.
+You can add one to three accent colors for decorations and amenities to complement them.

 Don’t: Forget the basics

-Although you want to incorporate colors closely related to your theme, you should still think about what is aesthetically appealing.
+Although you want to incorporate colors closely related to your theme, you should still consider what is aesthetically appealing.

-If you go for a very dark and gloomy or bright and garish color palette, it could have the opposite of the desired effect.
-The same goes for mixing too many different colors together in the same space.
+If you go for a very dark and gloomy or bright and flashy color palette, it could have the opposite of the desired effect.
+The same goes for mixing too many different colors in the same space.

-Potential guests might be turned off even if they actually like your theme.
-After all, people want their vacation home to be a place where they can rest their minds and get away from daily woes and worries.
-That said, if questionable design choices already spark a headache upon entrance, the whole point of taking the vacation becomes a bit redundant.
+Potential guests might be turned off even if they like your theme.
+After all, people want to relax, rest their minds, and escape their daily worries.

-If you are committed to your theme, you should think about actually renovating the space you’re transforming.
-The walls and floors being tied into the whole visual will truly make your guests feel like they are fully immersed in the world you’re creating for them.
+If you are committed to your theme, you should think about renovating the space you’re transforming.
+Refurbishing the ceiling, walls, and floors to match the decor will genuinely immerse your guests in the world you’re creating for them.

 Do: Keep it close to nature

-Recreating the “natural environment” of your theme makes for the most realistic design.
-For example, you could turn your walls into a sunny blue sky or a starry universe, while your floors become a light sandy beach, dark earthy soil or a stainless steel spaceship.
-To save you the expenditure of new floors, you could also recreate the same look with a matching carpet.
+Recreating your theme’s “natural environment” makes for the most realistic design.
+For example, you could turn your ceiling into a sunny blue sky or a starry universe while your floors become a sandy beach or a spaceship deck.
+To save the expenditure on new floors, you could recreate the same look with a matching carpet.

-Are you a talented artist or do you know someone who is?
-A mural is definitely a very notable piece of art that will make your theme come alive on the walls of your home.
-It will also help you to further stand out to guests, so you might even consider hiring a professional artist to give you that added extra.
+Are you a talented artist, or do you know someone who is?
+A mural is an effective way to make your theme come alive.
+It will also help your vacation rental stand out in listings to guests.
+You could even consider hiring a professional artist to give you that extra edge.

 Don’t: Go overboard with the theme

-For the best results, you may want to consider limiting your theme to certain rooms of your vacation rental only.
-If your budget or schedule doesn’t allow you to redo the entire place from top to bottom, you should compromise and only invest in one or two rooms instead.
-Rather than having the theme halfway done throughout your home, make those specific spaces really remarkable.
-For your guests’ experience, this will definitely be much more valuable.
+For the best results, you may consider limiting your theme to specific rooms only.
+If your budget or schedule prohibits you from re-doing the entire place, you should compromise and invest only in one or two rooms.
+Rather than having the theme half done throughout your home, go all out on those specific spaces.
+For your guests’ experience, this will be much more valuable.

-There are a lot of DIY alternatives you can use to customize the plain furniture you already own or inexpensively bought.
+There are a lot of DIY alternatives you can use to customize the furniture you already own.
 A new paint job alone will make a huge difference!
 In addition, if you have some craftsmanship skills, you can try to add even more self-made customizations with materials from the hardware store.
 Your guests will undoubtedly take note of the love for detail.

 Don’t: Let safety slip

-There should be no risk of any furniture pieces breaking off, splintering or tipping over and potentially endangering the health and safety of your guests.
-So double and triple check every added installation in advance.
-Even a single loose screw or protruding nail can become the cause of a terrible disaster.
+There should be no risk of any furniture pieces breaking off or splintering and potentially endangering the health and safety of your guests.
+Double and triple-check every added installation in advance.
+Even a single loose screw or protruding nail can be dangerous.